ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 ## A simple YAML file

-We can easily set up a build pipeline using a YAML file which you store in your source code.
+We can easily set up a build pipeline using a YAML file which we store in our source code repository.
 Each build step is defined using a container image and passing arguments to it.
 Here is an example: